celo-org/celo-monorepo/packages/docs/command-line-interface/account.md

   --ledgerCustomAddresses=ledgerCustomAddresses  [default: [0]] If --useLedger is set, this will get the array of index
                                                  addresses for local signing.
 Example --ledgerCustomAddresses "[4,99]"

+  --local                                        If set, only show local and hardware wallet accounts

   --useLedger                                    Set it to use a ledger wallet
 ```